hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 These numbers are way off.
 Obviously, the simulation didn't run for 5 million hours.
 The LeNet finishes within 10 minutes and ResNet-50 run for upto 5 hours.
 Instead of looking at the absolute values, we compared the relative values.

 The ResNet-50 has some improvement when running on INT8 quantized mode, but the performance has worsened for LeNet.
 We assumed that this is because LeNet is a very small model and the overhead introduced to the NVDLA by handling a fixed-point quantization outweighs any performance gained by lighter computations.
-There might also be the possibility that LeNet is even too small to consume all 2048 8-bit MACs available in the ``nv_full`` configuration.
+There might also be the possibility that LeNet is even too small to consume all 2048 8-bit MACs available in the ``nv_full`` configuration. ``nv_small`` configuration might be a better fit for the LeNet, but we cannot do this comparison on ``nv_small`` because it doesn't support FP16 precision.

 The quantization is handled by the NVDLA compiler itself.
 So, we can't expect a different output unless we make changes to the NVDLA framework.